-- Design: OnePlus 6 is the most beautiful phone designed by OnePlus according to many people and I can vouch for that.
+- Design: OnePlus 6 is the most beautiful phone designed by the OnePlus according to many people and I can vouch for that.
 The camera and fingerprint sensor alignment on the rear side giving it a unique look.
 The presence of an actual fingerprint sensor and 3.5mm audio jack is something I will miss whenever I upgrade.
 The notch is bigger on this but it’s not bothering at all.
 And then the alert slider, I am a fan of that.

-- Updates: OnePlus promised three full updates to OnePlus 6 at the time of launch and they seem to be delivering what they claimed.
-Frankly, I once thought of switching to OnePlus 8 Pro a few days ago but then OnePlus announced that OnePlus 6 may get Android 11 update in Dec 2020.
+- Updates: OnePlus promised three full updates to the OnePlus 6 at the time of launch and they seem to be delivering what they claimed.
+Frankly, I once thought of switching to OnePlus 8 Pro a few days ago but then OnePlus announced that the OnePlus 6 may get an Android 11 update in Dec 2020.
 This has pushed my phone upgrade plan by a year at least.

 The things that ruin the experience:

-- Camera: I knew OnePlus 6 camera won’t be at the par with Samsung and iPhone and Pixel, but I did not expect such a mediocre camera.
+- Camera: I knew the OnePlus 6 camera won’t be at par with Samsung and iPhone and Pixel, but I did not expect such a mediocre camera.
 OnePlus has improved it significantly over two years with their updates but still, it’s nowhere close to the flagship.
 Today’s mid-rangers from Realme and Pixel and Xiaomi click better photos than OnePlus 6.

 - Battery life: The 3300 mAh battery is surely not enough for one working day for a heavy user.
 If I am away from home from morning to night, then I would not go without carrying a power bank with me for sure.
 Even on casual usages like social media and a little bit of MS Word or Excel, the battery goes below 30% in 4-5 hours.
 If you are taking this phone out for camera purposes, you better keep a fully charged power bank with you.